zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency05.md

     ns1 and ns2.
   * ns1 and ns2 are defined with address records in the "subdomain" zone.

+### ADDR-MATCH-DEL-UNDEL-1
+Also the "happy path".
+But there is an undelegated zone to be tested.

+* Zone: addr-match-del-undel-1.consistency05.xa
+  * Delegated zone on ns1 and ns2.
+  * Undelegated zon on ns3 and ns4.
+  * Delegated zone has neither ns1, ns2, ns3 or ns4 as address records.
+  * Undelegated zone does not have ns1 and ns2 as address records, but it has ns3 and ns4.
+  * Undelgated data:
+    * ns3.addr-match-del-undel-1.consistency05.xa/IPv4
+    * ns3.addr-match-del-undel-1.consistency05.xa/IPv6
+    * ns4.addr-match-del-undel-1.consistency05.xa/IPv4
+    * ns4.addr-match-del-undel-1.consistency05.xa/IPv6

+### ADDR-MATCH-DEL-UNDEL-2
+Also the "happy path".
+But there is an undelegated zone to be tested, and its NS are out-of-bailiwick.

+* Zone: addr-match-del-undel-2.consistency05.xa
+  * Delegated zone on ns1 and ns2.
+  * Undelegated zon on "ns3.addr-match-del-undel-2.consistency05.xb" and
+    "ns4.addr-match-del-undel-2.consistency05.xb".
+  * Delegated and undelegated zone, respectively, do not have ns1 or ns2 as address records.
+  * Undelegated data:
+    * ns3.addr-match-del-undel-2.consistency05.xb
+    * ns4.addr-match-del-undel-2.consistency05.xb

+### ADDR-MATCH-NO-DEL-UNDEL-1
+Also the "happy path".
+No delegation but there is an undelegated zone to be tested.

+* Zone: addr-match-no-del-undel-1.consistency05.xa
+  * No delegated zone.
+  * Undelegated zone on ns1 and ns2.
+  * Undelgated data:
+    * ns1.addr-match-no-del-undel-1.consistency05.xa/IPv4
+    * ns1.addr-match-no-del-undel-1.consistency05.xa/IPv6
+    * ns2.addr-match-no-del-undel-1.consistency05.xa/IPv4
+    * ns2.addr-match-no-del-undel-1.consistency05.xa/IPv6

+### ADDR-MATCH-NO-DEL-UNDEL-2
+Also the "happy path".
+No delegation but there is an undelegated zone to be tested.
+NS are out-of-bailiwick.

+* Zone: addr-match-no-del-undel-2.consistency05.xa
+  * No delegated zone.
+  * Undelegated zone on "ns3.addr-match-no-del-undel-2.consistency05.xb" and
+    "ns4.addr-match-no-del-undel-2.consistency05.xb".
+  * Undelegated data:
+    * ns3.addr-match-no-del-undel-2.consistency05.xb
+    * ns4.addr-match-no-del-undel-2.consistency05.xb

 ### CHILD-ZONE-LAME-1
 Lame.
 No NS responds.